metrixwang/metrixwang.github.io/_pages/Research.md

 ---
 ## PUBLICATIONS

+1. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation (2020), accepted at Econometric Reviews (with Yixiao Sun, UCSD)

-1. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations, (2020), Journal of Business & Economic Statistics, doi: 10.1080/07350015.2020.1832505, forthcoming  (with Yixiao Sun, UCSD)
+2. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations, (2020), Journal of Business & Economic Statistics, doi: 10.1080/07350015.2020.1832505, forthcoming  (with Yixiao Sun, UCSD)

-2. Asymptotic F Tests under Possibly Weak Identification, 2020, Journal of Econometrics, 218 (1) 140-177 (with Julián Martínez-Iriarte and Yixiao Sun, UCSD)
+3. Asymptotic F Tests under Possibly Weak Identification, 2020, Journal of Econometrics, 218 (1) 140-177 (with Julián Martínez-Iriarte and Yixiao Sun, UCSD)

-3. An Asymptotic F Test for Uncorrelatedness in the Presence of Time Series Dependence, 2020, Journal of Time Series Analysis,  41(4):536-550  (with Yixiao Sun, UCSD)
+4. An Asymptotic F Test for Uncorrelatedness in the Presence of Time Series Dependence, 2020, Journal of Time Series Analysis,  41(4):536-550  (with Yixiao Sun, UCSD)

-4. A New Class of Tests for Overidentifying Restrictions in Moment Condition Models, 2020, Econometric Reviews, Volume 39, 5, 495-509.
+5. A New Class of Tests for Overidentifying Restrictions in Moment Condition Models, 2020, Econometric Reviews, Volume 39, 5, 495-509.

-5. A General Approach to Conditional Moment Specification Testing with Projections, 2018, Econometric Reviews, Volume 37, 2, 140-165
+6. A General Approach to Conditional Moment Specification Testing with Projections, 2018, Econometric Reviews, Volume 37, 2, 140-165

-6. A Joint Portmanteau Test for Conditional Mean and Variance Time Series Models, 2015, Journal of Time Series Analysis, Volume 36, 1, 39-60 (with Carlos Velasco, UC3M)
+7. A Joint Portmanteau Test for Conditional Mean and Variance Time Series Models, 2015, Journal of Time Series Analysis, Volume 36, 1, 39-60 (with Carlos Velasco, UC3M)

 ## WORKING PAPERS

 1. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019)

-2. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation (2019, with Yixiao Sun, UCSD) R & R at ER

-3. Improved Consistent Conditional Moment Test for Regression Models in The Presence of Heteroskedasticity of Unknown Form (2013)
+2. Improved Consistent Conditional Moment Test for Regression Models in The Presence of Heteroskedasticity of Unknown Form (2013)

 ## WORKING  IN PROGRESS